There is no more water on the earth today than there was hundreds of millions of years ago. There is no less either. We can't make it or destroy it.

 That amount of people, coupled with expanding industry, pollution, and the associated problems have led to a Malthusian scenario – to say the least.

-If nothing is done, by 2025 nearly two-thirds of the world's population will be water stressed due to greater demands on freshwater resources by burgeoning human populations... the diminishing quality of existing water resources because of pollution... and the additional requirements of servicing our industrial and agricultural growth.
+If nothing is done, by 2025 half of the world's population will be water stressed due to greater demands on freshwater resources by burgeoning human populations... the diminishing quality of existing water resources because of pollution... and the additional requirements of servicing our industrial and agricultural growth.

-That's 17.5 million gallons of water every second.
+That's trillions of gallons of water per year.
+Millions per second.
 To put that in perspective, we use 41,000 gallons of oil every second.

 But this is only half of what we should be using.